How Much Does A Website Domain Name Cost?

 How Much Does A Domain Name Cost Per Year?

-Additional Domain Name Expenses
+Domain Name Costs Additional Expenses

 When you lease the rights to a domain name, your registrar is obligated to provide your name to ICAAN.
 ICAAN is the international nonprofit that governs domain names, and it keeps email addresses, phone numbers, and related data in a public registry.
 However, this can often turn into a source of unwanted anonymous contact.
 Unless you intend to sell the domain name or don’t mind your information being public, you should purchase the addon that conceals your information.
+The final of your domain name cost will be the cumulative value of both figures.

 One of the first lessons that people receive with regard to modern websites is the importance of the https prefix to a web address.
 This denotes a secure website, as opposed to an insecure http website.
 If you want your customers to input any sort of sensitive information on your website, then it’s vital that you purchase the SSL certificate addon.
 This makes your website secure, which interested parties observing your website will see in the form of the https prefix.
 Furthermore, SSL certificates boost SEO in Google and other leading search engines.